0xPolygonHermez/zkevm-node/docs/modes.md

 By default the config files found in the repository will spin up the Node in `sync-only` mode, which will not require a Prover (but will require a MT and Executor service).

+**This is considered to be the base, all modes require a Synchronizer Node container to be spun up*

-It will syncronize with the Trusted Sequencer (run by Polygon Hermez).
+This will syncronize with the Trusted Sequencer (run by Polygon Hermez).

 Config: